MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 ## Enable server to host analytic web services and accept remote connections

-Machine Learning Server can be linked to an R IDE on the same box, but you can also [configure the server](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization) to [host web services](../operationalize/concept-what-are-web-services.md) and allow remote server connections.
-[Remote execution](../r/how-to-execute-code-remotely.md) makes the server accessible to client workstations running [R Client](../r-client/install-on-linux.md) on your network.
+The server can be used as-is if you link it to an IDE on the same box, but to benefit from [hosting your Python and R script as a web service](../operationalize/concept-what-are-web-services.md) or [remote R code execution](../r/how-to-execute-code-remotely.md), [configure the server for operationalization](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization).
+Remote execution makes the server accessible to client workstations running [R Client](../r-client/install-on-linux.md) on your network.

-Configure the server for remote access and execution and web service deployment using the [Administrator Utility](../operationalize/configure-use-admin-utility.md).

-Configuration steps are few and the benefit is substantial, so please take a few minutes to complete this task.
+To configure the server, use the [Administrator Utility](../operationalize/configure-use-admin-utility.md).
+The configuration steps are few and the benefit is substantial, so please take a few minutes to complete this task.

 ## What's installed